Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 interface ix0 { }
 ```

-## 5. REBOOT and Acquire Delegated Prefix
+## 5. REBOOT, then Acquire Delegated Prefix
+(Rebooting is not strictly necessary, however, it will demonstrate that our system configuration survives a restart.)
 Reboot:
 ```sh
 reboot